kmlawson/japanese-empire-mo3335/seminars.md

 * Lecture by John Dower on [Visualising the Russo-Japanese War](http://video.mit.edu/watch/john-dower-visualizing-the-russo-japanese-war-3512-11920/) (1hr)
 * Duus, Peter. *The Abacus and the Sword: The Japanese Penetration of Korea, 1895-1910*
+    * This is a classic work now which goes into great depth on the lead up to annexation in Korea.
-* Kowner, Impact of the Russo-Japanese War, 1-26
+* Kowner, *Impact of the Russo-Japanese War*, 1-26
-* Valliant, The Selling of Japan, 415-438
+* Valliant, "The Selling of Japan", 415-438
-* Wolff ed., Russo-Japanese War in Global Perspective, Hashimoto Yorimitsu, White Hope or Yellow Peril?: Bushido, Britain, and the Raj, 379-403
+* Wolff ed., *Russo-Japanese War in Global Perspective*, Hashimoto Yorimitsu, "White Hope or Yellow Peril?: Bushido, Britain, and the Raj", 379-403
-* MASON p55-75 Ch 2: Hokkaido Former Natives Protection Law, Rule in the Name of "Protection"
+* MASON p55-75 Ch 2: "Hokkaido Former Natives Protection Law, Rule in the Name of "Protection"
 * "Ainu Identity and the Meiji State" in David L. Howell, Geographies of Identity in Nineteenth-Century Japan
 * Auslin, Michael R. *Negotiating with Imperialism: The Unequal Treaties and the Culture of Japanese Diplomacy* Harvard University Press, 2009.
 * Cassel, Pär Kristoffer. *Grounds of Judgment: Extraterritoriality and Imperial Power in Nineteenth-Century China and Japan*.
 Oxford University Press, 2012.
 * Paine, S. C. M. *The Sino-Japanese War of 1894-1895: Perceptions, Power, and Primacy*.
 * Naoko Shimazu, “Patriotic and Despondent: Japanese Society at War, 1904-5”
-* Rotem Kowner, ed., The Impact of the Russo-Japanese War, 1st ed.
+* Rotem Kowner, ed., *The Impact of the Russo-Japanese War*, 1st ed.
 (Routledge, 2006).
-* David Wells and Sandra Wilson, The Russo-Japanese War in Cultural Perspective, 1904-05 (Palgrave Macmillan, 1999).
+* David Wells and Sandra Wilson, *The Russo-Japanese War in Cultural Perspective, 1904-05* (Palgrave Macmillan, 1999).
-* Hyman Kublin, “The Japanese Socialists and the Russo-Japanese War,” The Journal of Modern History 22, no. 4 (December 1, 1950): 322–39.
+* Hyman Kublin, “The Japanese Socialists and the Russo-Japanese War,” *The Journal of Modern History* 22, no. 4 (December 1, 1950): 322–39.
 * Simon Partner, “Peasants into Citizens?
-The Meiji Village in the Russo-Japanese War,” Monumenta Nipponica 62, no. 2 (July 1, 2007): 179–209.
+The Meiji Village in the Russo-Japanese War,” *Monumenta Nipponica* 62, no. 2 (July 1, 2007): 179–209.
-* David Schimmelpenninck Van Der Oye, “Rewriting the Russo-Japanese War: A Centenary Retrospective,” Russian Review 67, no. 1 (January 2008): 78–87.
+* David Schimmelpenninck Van Der Oye, “Rewriting the Russo-Japanese War: A Centenary Retrospective,” *Russian Review* 67, no. 1 (January 2008): 78–87.
 * Caprio, Mark [Neo-Nationalist Interpretations of Japan's Annexation of Korea: The Colonization Debate in Japan and South Korea](http://www.japanfocus.org/-Mark-Caprio/3438/article.html)

 **Preparation:**

 * Choosing one of the two long essay ideas from last week, spend 1-3 hours "blitz" researching your topic: who has written about it?
 What kinds of sources do they use?
 What kinds of arguments have historians made, write up a few paragraphs on a single page with a fake overview of your quickly researched essay and bring to class.
 This exercise is to help you start thinking about the broad topic for your long essay.
 Remember, the short essay (either a prospectus for the long essay or critical review) is due not before long.
-* The Moon and Eskildsen pieces will be discussed in depth, please read them closely
+* The primary sources, along with the Moon and Eskildsen pieces will be discussed in depth, please read them closely
 * For many, the topics here are unfamiliar.
 When you run into unfamiliar territory review the survey text by Gordon, or get in the habit of looking up names, places, or people you are unfamiliar with.
 Note them down if they pop up and bring them up in class - you may not be the only one!
 * Review the page load of readings for the weeks ahead, start planning ahead to make time for your long essay research and writing.
 Take advantage of weeks with a lighter load to schedule time for the long essay.
 * Try to commit to memory the basic, mostly political, events in the "Chronology" section of this student handbook, for the years up to 1920.
 Note down one or two of these events that you know little or nothing about that you think might be interesting and look them up on Wikipedia.
-* The Beasley reading gives you a fairly straightforward political narrative that will add some depth to the survey provided by Gordon in his history of modern Japan

 **Overview:**

-* This week covers a lot of ground and could easily have been addressed in detail over the course of half a dozen weeks, rather than a single one.
-This period, from the early 1870s, until about 1920, represents a huge transformation for Japan, going from a relatively inward looking archipelago to a modern nation with colonial rule over places such as Okinawa, Karafuto (Sakhalin), Taiwan and Korea.
+* This period, from the early 1870s, until about 1920, represents a huge transformation for Japan, going from a relatively inward looking archipelago to a modern nation with colonial rule over places such as Okinawa, Karafuto (Sakhalin), Taiwan and Korea.
 It is a period which includes Japan's victory over the Qing dynasty in the first Sino-Japanese War, its inclusion among the imperial powers who intervened in the Qing's Boxer Rebellion, and its triumphant victory in the Russo-Japanese War 1904-5 that sealed its hegemony on the Korean peninsula and established its influence in Manchuria.
 It also includes World War I, in which Japan fought with the Allies, took over German interests in the Pacific and Shandong, and subjected China to its 21 Demands.
 * Our primary sources this week give you several Japanese perspectives on the international environment they face, from Fukuzawa's contemplations of civilisation and Japan's relationship with the West, to the growing frustrations of Tokutomi and Konoe about Japan's place in a world of Western empires.
 We will discuss and compare these perspectives.
 * We will spend some time on the arguments of Eskildsen and Moon in particular, which both complicate the narrative in various ways, and introduces new perspectives.
 * The MIT exhibits have wonderful sources and we will discuss and analyse a few of those which you have found particularly interesting.
 * Between Gordon and Beasley, we now should have a basic skeleton of the major events in Japanese imperialism, we will review these
 * We will ask ourselves what commonalities and differences we see so far between Japan as a coloniser and those of other western empires at this time.
-* There may be presentations
 * Any time left over we will use to discuss topics for the long essay and your overviews

 \pagebreak